kintohub/kintohub/docs/catalogs/catalog-postgresql.md

 ## Create a Postgres Database

-All Minio servers are 100% dedicated to your environment.
+All Postgres servers are 100% dedicated to your environment.

 1. Login to your KintoHub account
 2. Click **Create Service** at the top right of your environment